 Telecommunications, Media And Technology (TMT) Law Update – Volume 16

-Key developments arising in late 2017 in the area of Technology, Media and Telecommunications (TMT) are summarised as follows.
+Key developments arising in late 2017 in the area of Technology, Media and Telecommunications (TMT) included the following.

 Google unsuccessful in landmark defamation appeal